albertomh/Nacar/docs/Translators.md

 A compliant Translator comprises the following sections:

 **<target_language> translator utilities**
+eg. Format comments according to the language spec, or return the maximum line length (eg. as defined by PEP8 for Python).

 **File heading**
+Get title, copyright, and info lines for the target Nacar app.

 **Nacar app config**
+Nacar app settings (eg. screen width, title) used internally by the app itself, may be stored internally as constants in the output app code.

 **Utilities**
+The code to create utilities for internal use by the target app.
+These may include methods to clear the screen, repeat a string, or set shell styles.

 **Screen-building utilities**
+Methods called internally by the Nacar app to display screens in a composable manner.
+There may be separate methods for drawing the top or bottom of screens, or display breadcrumbs.

 **Screen flow**
+Generate code to create links between screens and navigate between them.
+Manage state variables holding the active screen or the current breadcrumb path.
+Dynamically define the input loop to listen for keystrokes.

 **Screen rendering**
+Generate methods to show each screen as defined in the blueprint, invoke actions when requested by the keystroke listener, and show the exit screen.

 **Main loop**
+Show the relevant screen while an active screen is defined, handle behaviour on exit, and capture interrupts.

 **Translate blueprint to <target_language>**
+A single method that brings together all the pieces performed by the above sections.

 ---